NURGALIMOV/habit-tracker/README.md

 # habit-tracker
 Final home work by Spring course.
-This is habit trecker, trecker help you get new useful habit.
+This is habit tracker, tracker help you get new useful habit.